Learning Outcomes

 Revision Tip

-Assess remoteness by asking: could the loss have been foreseen as a real possibility (not mere probability) when the contract was made?
+Assess remoteness by asking: could the loss have been foreseen as a real (serious) possibility at the time the contract was made?
+If the loss depends on special circumstances, ensure they were communicated when the contract was formed.

 Assessment of Damages